 - Modeling clay

 - Empty paper towel and toilet paper tubes for the model

 - Any other materials that you come across that can be used for a model from paper egg crates to pieces of screen, fabric or clear plastic.
-(Parents: As we work on the models, the students will look for items around the house that can be used.
+As we work on the models, we encourage students to look for items around the house that can be used.
 This does not need to be a big expense.
-It’s best for students to think about what can be creatively used or re-used.)
+It’s best for students to think about what can be creatively used or re-used.